idon0019/Psychic-Coders-Force-of-Punch-Project/README.md

     implementation 'com.jjoe64:graphview:4.2.2'

-to build.gradle in the app folder.
+to build.gradle in the app folder to enable graphs.